 This is essentially a condensed and color coded version of J.R.
 Worsley’s acupoint chart, created by a good friend of mine while we were studying Classical Five Element Acupuncture.
 Instead of being laid out over several pages, all the point names and categories can be viewed on a single page face.
 Also includes Worsley’s recommendations for needle depth, number of moxa cones and pregnancy contraindication.

-A simple chart to show how the head and torso can be mapped onto the entire upper extremity, the entire lower extemity, the forearm and hand, and the lower leg and foot; and how the lower extremity and upper extremity can be used to mirror each other for meridian therapies.
+A simple chart to show how the head and torso can be mapped onto the entire upper extremity, the entire lower extremity, the forearm and hand, and the lower leg and foot; and how the lower extremity and upper extremity can be used to mirror each other for meridian therapies.
 On this updated version the torso and head get mapped onto each other and I depict “straight through” locations.

 While I feel this system can sometimes be useful, it’s not always easy to come up with a treatment using this methodology.
 I felt it needed a system of charts in order to be clearer.
 If you have the book and/or have studied it with Tan, you may find this PDF useful.
 The nutshell version of this system is this: for complex cases in which most or all of the meridians are affected, you needle one point on each of the 12 meridians following a specific pattern.
 Starting with one limb, you choose either jing-well or ying-spring points from the three Yin or the three Yang meridians.
 Then, moving to the next limb either clockwise or counter-clockwise, you needle either ying-spring or shu-stream points on the meridians of the opposite polarity of those you chose on the first limb (i.e., if you did well and/or spring points on the right Yang foot meridians, you would then move to do spring and stream points on either the left Yin foot meridians or the right Yin hand meridians).
 Then, following the same direction (clockwise or counterclockwise), you move to the next limb, switch polarity again, and needle the shu-stream or jing-river points on these three meridians.
 Finally, at the last limb, you switch polarity again and needle jing-river or he-sea points on these three meridians.
 So, the gist of it is that you choose one starting limb, on which you needle very distal points (all three Yin or all three Yang meridians), and then, going clockwise or counterclockwise from limb to limb, you gradually choose increasingly proximal points.
 It’s as if you’re drawing an inward spiral.
 So, there are 8 possible places to start (right foot Yin, right foot Yang, right hand Yin, right hand Yang, left foot Yin, left foot Yang, left hand Yin, and left hand Yang) and 2 ways to go from there (clockwise or counterclockwise), resulting in 16 possible overall maps.
 As for which of these maps to choose, you generally start by identifying some specific points you want to use (either based on their TCM indications or, more often, based on their meridian correspondences) and see which map they would fit into the best.
 This is where the charts I made come in handy.
 The 16 maps are labeled based on the starting limb and polarity (e.g., right foot Yang) and whether they progress proximally in a clockwise or counter-clockwise direction.
 Here’s the twist: although Tan starts by laying this system out with only the command points (well, spring, stream, river, sea), in practice, he doesn’t at all stick to these points.
 It’s like learning music theory and then going on to break the rules and improvise.
 The key is just to start distal and move proximal as you go around the body.
 These points might actually be ashi points in the general area of the command points, or might involve other meridian points as long as they progress in a generally proximal fashion.